mryalamanchi/onehouraday/README.md

 * We want people to use their stregths to help others
 * We want experts from everywhere collaborating with social projects

-###  For people: Enable new environments that lets poeple improve their skills with real impact work
+###  For people: Enable new environments that lets people improve their skills with real impact work

 We have seen people frustrated about the following situations: